Battle of the Vistula River: Battle

 On 10 October, the Russians were ordered to attack from their positions along the Vistula.
-The Russian Fourth Army was deployed with its XIV, XVII and Guards Corps along the lower San and Vistula.
-North of them was the Ninth Army with the XVI, Grenadier, and III Caucasian Corps.
-Fifth Army was still be deployed north of them, while closest to Warsaw was the Second Army, consisting of I, XXVII and II Siberian Corps.
-On 13 October, Grand Duke Nikolai placed command of the Second and Fifth Russian armies under the command of the Northwest Front, responsible for the major thrust into Poland, while the Southwest Front tied down the German and Austro-Hungarian armies along the Vistula.
-However, on 11 October, the German Ninth Army XVII Corps, under the command of Mackensen, was to attack Warsaw, securing the Ninth Army's northern flank.
+The Russian 4th Army was deployed with its 14th, 17th and Guards Army Corps along the lower San and Vistula.
+North of them was the 9th Army with the 16th, Grenadier, and 3rd Caucasian Army Corps.
+5th Army was still be deployed north of them, while closest to Warsaw was the 2nd Army, consisting of 1st, 27th and 2nd Siberian Army Corps.
+On 13 October, Grand Duke Nikolai placed command of the 2nd and 5th Russian armies under the command of the Northwest Front, responsible for the major thrust into Poland, while the Southwest Front tied down the German and Austro-Hungarian armies along the Vistula.
+However, on 11 October, the German 9th Army XVII Corps, under the command of Mackensen, was to attack Warsaw, securing the 9th Army's northern flank.

-Mackensen was within 6 mi of Warsaw, when a set of orders were found on a Russian staff officer corpse.
+Mackensen was within 6 mi of Warsaw, when a set of orders was found on a Russian staff officer corpse.
 According to Buttar, "For the first time, the Germans became aware that they were facing no fewer than four Russian armies, which intended to roll up the German line from the north.
 It now became the intention of Hindenburg and Ludendorff to try to tie down as much of the Russian strength as possible, thus allowing the k.u.k.
 Army to achieve a victory against weaker forces in the south."
-On 10 October, Conrad ordered the Austro-Hungarian Third and Fourth Armies to cross the San, but by 12 October they had not made any headway, even the First Army failed to establish a bridgehead.
+On 10 October, Conrad ordered the Austro-Hungarian 3rd and 4th Armies to cross the San, but by 12 October they had not made any headway, even the 1st Army failed to establish a bridgehead.
 Though the Austro-Hungarians had 36 divisions in Galicia compared to 26 for the Russians, but the Russians had more guns, and were fighting from defensive positions.
-On 11 October, Conrad sent the First Army's V Corps to Ożarów to reinforce the Germans along the left bank of the Vistula.
+On 11 October, Conrad sent the 1st Army's V Corps to Ożarów to reinforce the Germans along the left bank of the Vistula.
 On 12 October, the Russians succeeded in establishing a bridgehead at Ivangorod.
 The Russians attacked Mackensen on 16 October after two days of bombardment.
-Ludendorff requested Conrad send his First Army in response, but Conrad only agreed to send his 7th Cavalry Division.
-Macksen's eastern flank was threatened as Phleve's Russian Fifth Army crossed the Vistula.
+Ludendorff requested Conrad send his 1st Army in response, but Conrad only agreed to send his 7th Cavalry Division.
+Macksen's eastern flank was threatened as Phleve's Russian 5th Army crossed the Vistula.
 Asked if he could hold his position until 18 October, allowing Hindenburg to withdraw to the southwest, Mackensen responded, "I will hold until 19 October."
 By then Russian cavalry had bypassed his western flank and threatened to cut him off to the south.
 Mackensen was then forced to withdraw, while Grand Duke Nikolai ordered a general offensive for 20 October.